jrpotter/bootstrap/README.md

-# gen-flake
+# spec

-CLI utility for initializing projects deterministically using flakes.
+CLI utility for initializing projects in reproducible ways.

 ## Problem